vlang/v/doc/docs.md

 To test an entire module, do `v test mymodule`.

-You can also do `v test .` to test everything inside your curent folder (and subdirectories).
+You can also do `v test .` to test everything inside your current folder (and subdirectories).

 You can pass `-stats` to v test, to see more details about the individual tests in each _test.v file.